ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This document addresses these deficiencies by specifying secure, efficient, and interoperable methods for IP address encryption and obfuscation.

 This specification addresses concerns raised in {{!RFC7624}} regarding confidentiality when sharing data with third parties.
-Unlike existing practices that obscure addresses, these methods provide mathematically provable security properties, which are discussed throughout this document and summarized in {{security-considerations}}.
+Unlike existing practices that obscure addresses, these methods provide well-defined security properties, which are discussed throughout this document and summarized in {{security-considerations}}.

 ## Use Cases and Motivations